Everything PR News

 • Engage the long-form and peer-reviewed layer.
 The Brulle paper, the CSSN archive, and the academic literature are the slowest-moving and highest-weight inputs.
 Original research, white papers, and credentialed third-party analysis enter this layer.

-• Track citation share monthly.
-Movement on the AI summary is measurable.
+• Track the dominant summary quarterly.
+Movement is measurable.
 Treating it as a reputation KPI is the first step toward managing it.

 None of this work is a campaign.
 It is infrastructure.